 Senior Minister.
 The Senior Minister shall be an Elder, selected by the Board of Elders.
 The Senior Minister is exempt from all Elder elections and limitations set forth in Section 6.1.
 The Senior Minister shall be the chief executive officer of the Church.
 All work of the Senior Minister shall be done in cooperation with the Board of Elders and for the forwarding of the purposes of the Church and the New Testament program.
 The Senior Minister shall serve as an ex officio member of all committees.

 The Senior Administrator.
-The Senior Administrator shall be the chief operating officer of the Church, and shall control the business, affairs and property of the Church, and have charge over its officers.
+The Senior Administrator shall be the chief operating officer of the Church, and shall control the business, affairs and property of the Church.
+The Senior Administrator shall report to the Board of Elders.
 The Senior Administrator may sign all certificates, contracts, obligations and other instruments of the Church and shall do and perform such other duties and may exercise such other powers as from time to time may be assigned by these Bylaws or by the Board of Elders.
-The officers of the Church shall be responsible to the Senior Administrator for the proper and faithful discharge of their several duties, and shall make such reports to the Senior Administrator as may from time to time be required.
 The Senior Administrator shall develop and plan organizational activities and administer the operations of the Church.

 The Secretary.
 The Secretary shall: